FuxiaoLiu/LRV-Instruction/README.md

 ## Citation

-If you find LLaVA useful for your your research and applications, please cite using this BibTeX:
+If you find our work useful for your your research and applications, please cite using this BibTeX:
 ```bibtex
 ```